hasura/ddn-sample-app/README.md

 ## API Features (Both GraphQL and REST API)

-I'll analyze this GraphQL query and list down all the features being used:

 1. **Filtering and Sorting Operations**
    - Basic field filtering eg. (`countryOfOrigin: {_eq: "US"}`)
    - Category filtering using UUID